endowment

 Below are major contributors to the Chicago Waldorf School Endowment and the stories that inspired them to donate to the future of our school.

-Named for Victor and Dinah Lazar, the grandparents of six CWS alumni (Jules, Simone, Sebastian, Fiona, Lucien, and Delphine), Mark Lazar and Mary Spalding began the Lazar Endowment over a decade ago to help bolster diversity and equity within the CWS community.
+The Lazar Endowment, established over a decade ago by Mark Lazar and Mary Spalding, and was named in honor of Victor and Dinah Lazar—the grandparents of six CWS alumni: Jules, Simone, Sebastian, Fiona, Lucien, and Delphine.
+The endowment was created to help bolster diversity and equity within the CWS community.
 Over the years, many students and families were able to receive a Waldorf education because of the Lazar endowment.

 Since the school adopted the Family Individualized Tuition program in 2021, Mark and Mary have decided to help found the Chicago Waldorf School endowment, which now addresses an array of needs throughout the community.